Interpretable Features for the Assessment of Neurodegenerative Diseases through Handwriting Analysis: Results

 \subsubsection{PD vs PDM}

-Among the 54 task-agnostic metrics, 30 are significant ($p\leq0.05$) in comparing PD and PDM participants for at least one task.
-We present the 10 metrics having the lowest p-values in Table \ref{tab:global_best_PD_PDM} across all tasks.
-We only find significant metrics for \textbf{Point} and \textbf{Spiral} tasks here.
+Among the 54 task-agnostic features, only 6 are significant ($p\leq0.05$) in comparing PD and PDM participants for at least one task.
+We only found significant features for the \textbf{Spiral} tasks here.

-To distinguish PD from other parkinsonism, significant variations can be found in the \textbf{Point} and \textbf{Spiral} tasks and motor exercises designed for PD assessment.
-We observe few significant metrics for the \textbf{Point} tasks, mostly amplitudes of \textit{speed} and \textit{acceleration}, the best being for \textit{vertical velocity}.
-PD participants have lower variations in their speed than PDM participants, which are still lower than healthy controls, as we can see in Figure \ref{fig:PD_PDM_point}.
-The \textbf{Spiral} tasks reveal a difference in speed between PD and PDM participants, the latest being slower, as shown in Figure \ref{fig:PD_PDM_spiral}.
+To distinguish PD from other parkinsonism, significant variations can only be found in the \textbf{Spiral} tasks, motor exercises designed for PD assessment.
+We observe few significant features for the \textbf{Spiral} tasks, mostly amplitudes of \textit{velocity} and \textit{acceleration}, the best being for the \textit{vertical velocity}.
+The \textbf{Spiral} tasks reveal a difference in velocity between PD and PDM participants, the latest being slower, as shown in Figure \ref{fig:PD_PDM_spiral}.